 Stress is your body’s reaction to a challenge or demand.
 It drains you both physically and emotionally.
-Stress levels are generally high at the workplace and hence, needs to be managed.
+Stress levels are generally high at the workplace and hence, need to be managed.
 Occupational stress develops when things do not turn out as they are expected to be.
 Occupational stress can increase when employees do not get full-fledged support from seniors and peers or feel as if they cannot get control over their work.
-In this topic, we are going to learn about Stress Management at Workplace and different Ways to Handle Stress at Workplace
+In this topic, we are going to learn about Stress Management at the Workplace and different Ways to Handle Stress at Workplace.

 Different Ways to Handle Stress at Work

-There are various skills and methods to handle stress at work, let’s look at different ways.
+There are various skills and methods to handle stress at work; let’s look at different ways.

-- Right Start of Your Day: After struggling to feed kids and send them off to school, trying to beat the traffic on the road or at least avoid it, and drinking black coffee in order to have something healthy, people are as it is under a lot of stress by the time they reach office, and possibly get more stressed in the entire day at work.
-Starting off your day by being optimistic about everything your day includes, having the right kind of breakfast and planning the day efficiently then, you can conveniently handle stress at your workplace.
+- Right, Start of Your Day: After struggling to feed kids and send them off to school, trying to beat the traffic on the road or at least avoid it, and drinking black coffee in order to have something healthy, people are as it is under a lot of stress by the time they reach office, and possibly get more stressed in the entire day at work.
+So starting off your day by being optimistic about everything your day includes, having the right kind of breakfast and planning the day efficiently then, you can conveniently handle stress at your workplace.

-- Be Clear with Requirements: A major contributor towards stress at the job is vague requirements of the concerned job.
+- Be Clear with Requirements: A major contributor to stress at the job is the vague requirements of the concerned job.
 If one has no idea about his/her job requirements and they are too flexible, one will end up getting more stressed than usual.
 If you doubt your work or whatever you are doing then, have a discussion with your boss and revamp strategies if needed.
 This will make both of you comfortable.

 - Stick to Your Comfort Zone: Another astonishing contributor to stress at the workplace is physical discomfort.
 You may not feel stressed when you’re on a chair that does not suit you for a few minutes.
 But if you sit on that chair for long when you are at your workplace working day in and day out, you can develop back pain issues and be more vulnerable to stress for this one reason.
 Even small distractions can result in a bit of frustration.
 So, ensure that you work from a silent zone.